termly/apidocs/endpoints/get_websites-scan_report.md

 }
 ```

+- `id` is the unique identifier of the report
 - `account_id`  is the unique identifier of the account
 - `compliant_adequate_countries` is a flag indicating whether the website is compliant across countries
 - `compliant_disclose_cookie` <TODO>
 - `cookies` is a list of cookie objects, documented below
 - `detected_consent_banner` is a flag indicating whether the website includes a consent banner
 - `detected_cookie_category` is a flag indicating whether the website includes a cookie category
 - `detected_cookie_preference` is a flag indicating whether the website includes a cookie preference
 - `pages` is the number of pages scanned